Madonna della Scodella: History

 The panel painting was made by Correggio for the San Sepolcro, Parma.
 It was probably commissioned in 1524, when Cristoforo Bondini, dying, left in his will 15 lire for the creation of a painting for the altar of Saint Joseph.
 There are two known preparatory drawings for the painting.
 The result was completed in 1530, as is revealed in the inscription on the original frame:

 Giorgio Vasari cited the work as "panel of divine painting" in the second edition of his Lives while speaking of Girolamo da Carpi, who he believed had studied in San Sepolcro.
 The painting remained there until 1796, when it was requisitioned by the Napoleonic government and taken to Paris.
 It was repatriated in 1815, after the defeat of Napoleon at Waterloo, and was placed in the following year in the Ducal Gallery.
 In 1893, at the proposal of art critic Corrado Ricci, it was reinserted into its original frame.

-For dating the painting, the communally agreed range is 1528–1530.
+For dating the painting, the commonly agreed range is 1528–1530.
 Art historian Cecil Gould believed that the angels at the highest part of the canvas were made in those years and that the lower part of the work was made, however, around 1535.

-Madonna della Scodella has had a long-ranging influence: it was studied by, among others, Lelio Orsi, Federico Barocci, Lanfranco Frigeri, Domenichino, as well as Carlo Maratta and Pompeo Batoni.
+Madonna della Scodella has had a wide influence: it was studied by, among others, Lelio Orsi, Federico Barocci, Lanfranco Frigeri, Domenichino, as well as Carlo Maratta and Pompeo Batoni.
 A 1724 copy of the painting hangs in the chapel of Palais Rohan, Strasbourg.